 "Well...
 I'm not so very good at speeches, so I'll be brief," says MacPhisto in a rare moment of modesty, but it's not long before he's ruffled a few feathers in the crowd.
 "Call me old-fashioned, but I miss the good old days.
 The Third Reich!" he reminisces fondly amid boos and whistles.
 "Don't you miss the good old days, when the trains ran on time?"
 As ever, MacPhisto is eager to catch up with a friend while he's in town – tonight it's Hans Janmaat, leader of the xenophobic Centre Democrats party whose policies include the abolition of multicultural society in the Netherlands.
 "You can try this at home, children," smirks MacPhisto as he once again reads out the telephone number for all to hear.
 A man answers; Janmaat is not available.
 MacPhisto insists: "I'm a very good friend of his, and I think he'd be rather disappointed not to receive my call."
 "Yeah, but he's not here," the man repeats bluntly.
 He agrees to take a message, but immediately hangs up when MacPhisto starts to sing.

 MacPhisto sings about Glasgow being "my kind of town", with a line from New York, New York changed to "I want to wake up in a city that doesn't give me the creeps".
 He tells the crowd that he loves the theatre; "Did you know that Macbeth – the man, not the play – died 400 years ago this evening?"
+(Note: this is entirely untrue, but perhaps it's easy to lose a few hundred years when you're an ancient being.)
 He says he knows another great man – Glasgow-born Ian Lang, the Secretary of State for Scotland.
 The crowd start to boo.
 "I thought he was such a fine man!
 And a great actor – he has everybody thinking he's Scottish.
 But he's not, you know, he's a Tory... like me!"
-Playfully paraphrasing Shakespeare as he dials the number ("Is this a telephone I see before me, the handle toward my hand...?"), he attempts to call Ian Lang, speaking to a polite Scottish man who tells him "Well I'm afraid, sir, it's not possible just now.
+Playfully paraphrasing Shakespeare as he dials the number ("Is this a telephone I see before me, the handle toward my hand...?"), he calls the Scottish Office in an attempt to reach Ian Lang, speaking to a polite Scottish man who tells him "Well I'm afraid, sir, it's not possible just now.
 Can I ask who you are?"
 "I'm a personal friend, and a fellow thespian," explains MacPhisto.
 (Lang was a member of the Cambridge Footlights while at university.)
 "He knows exactly who I am, and I'm surprised he hasn't told you I was going to call."
 The man patiently takes MacPhisto's name ("That's M-A-C... you may be familiar with that one...") and agrees to pass on his message that Lang is doing "a jolly good job up north".
 "And there's just one other line," adds MacPhisto.
 "Out... out... damned...
 SCOT!"

 Once again marvelling about how everybody's into show business now, MacPhisto comments: "My friend John is into it...
 John Major."
 The crowd boo upon hearing the British Prime Minister's name, but MacPhisto leaps to his defence: "Oh no, he's an exciting fellow – he ran away from the circus to become an accountant!"
 (John Major's father Tom was a trapeze artist.)
 He phones 10 Downing Street; the Prime Minister is not available, but a chirpy secretary asks if he'd like to leave a message.
 "My name is Mr MacPhisto, and I'm calling from the top of the country – he may have heard of it, it's called Scotland," the devil replies caustically.
 "And I'd just like to say that I think he's doing an absolutely marvellous job for the people of Scotland."
 The crowd boo loudly.
 MacPhisto continues undeterred: "It must be such a headache, being in charge of them when you're so far away.
 And I'd also like to say that I think he knows exactly what they want – just like he does for the people of Bosnia-Herzegovina," he concludes dryly.
 "Au revoir!"
 The acid remarks seem to fly over the head of the lady on the phone, whose cheerful "Bye-bye" is unintentionally hilarious. :D